mohabaks/dotfiles/README.md

 # About

-This repository contains various scripts, configuration files, and settings that I use to customize my workstation and development environment.
+This repository contains various scripts, configuration files, and settings that I use to customize my workstation.

 ## Contents